60 to 90 mins

-A breast enlargement aims to enhance the size and shape of your breasts by giving them a fuller and more contoured look.
+Breast augmentation aims to enhance the size and shape of the breasts by giving them a fuller and more contoured look.
 Your surgeon may either use a breast implant for the enlargement, or they may use liposuction to remove fat from one part of the body, then transfer that fat to the breasts.
 If a surgeon uses fat to enlarge the breasts, it is called a breast enlargement by fat transfer or, “lipofilling”.

-Although a breast enlargement can improve the shape of the breasts, it cannot correct severe sagging (breast ptosis).
-A breast uplift, also called a mastopexy, is a more suitable procedure for patients with severe sagging.
-Your surgeon may however, choose to combine your enlargement with an uplift in order to achieve a more aesthetically pleasing result.
+Although breast enlargement surgery can improve the shape of the breasts, it cannot correct severe sagging (breast ptosis).
+A breast uplift (also called a mastopexy) may be more suitable for patients with breast ptosis.
+Your surgeon may also suggest combining your breast enlargement with an uplift in order to achieve a more aesthetically pleasing result.